In this day and age when resources are precious it is important that those that work with natural materials treat them with the utmost respect.

 Although not technically fret work I believe the rounding of the fingerboard edges is also incredibly important to how natural a guitar feels when you first pick it up.
 I’m always looking for that familiar old friend feel.
 No sharp or hard edges.
 It’s the small things that sometimes make the biggest difference.

 I currently outsource my spray work to get the impeccable quality I require.
 I hope to soon build spray facilities into my workshop and do it in house, but for now I am very happy to work with really professional guys who do a superb job and completely understand where I am coming from as a maker.

-As standard my guitars are finished using a thin polyurethane lacquer.
+As standard my guitars are finished using either a thin polyurethane lacquer or an aged nitro cellulose lacquer.
 I have chosen this as the standard as it is possible to apply the lacquer very thinly which I believe allows the wood’s natural resonance to ring through.

 I also offer an all natural organic oil and wax finish applied by hand.
 This is a very tactile finish and offers protection for the wood in terms of sealing it, but it is a finish that will wear quickly.
 Ultra desirable for some… wrong choice for others!

 However if you wish to have your guitar finished in any different manner this can be discussed further.

 I use Hiscox cases, made in the UK.
 They are very light weight and extremely strong and durable.
 They fit my models snugly and provide excellent protection.
 I have used them on various tours the world over when working as a technician and they have never let me down.